MicroEJ/docs/SDKUserGuide/install.rst

    Choose the installation path

-- Click on :guilabel:`OK` button to confirm the installation path.
+- Click on the :guilabel:`OK` button to confirm the installation path.

 .. figure:: images/installation_process/installation_validation_screen.png